Share:

 I want the ability to run all my logic on my own hardware for when I upgrade my local setup, this is currently slow as there's no GPU and limited but wanted to ensure it works!

-- Design the project using SOLID principals and hexagonal architecture
+• A well structured project using SOLID principals and layered architecture

-- Create robust Automated tests and E2E tests to validate changes
+• Robust Automated tests and E2E tests on a deployed system to validate changes

 Automated tests and E2E checks running in CI